 This Easy Keto Cheesecake is creamy, sweet, and totally delicious.
 Made in a cast iron skillet it’s perfectly cooked – top it with your favorite toppings!

-Cheesecake is seriously one of my favorite desserts of all time.
+Cheesecake is seriously our favorite dessert of all time.
 What’s not to love?
-It’s creamy, it’s cheesy, and you’ve heard of a runner’s high, well I get a cheesecake high just thinking about this perfect confection.
+It’s creamy, it’s cheesy, and you’ve heard of a runner’s high, well we get a cheesecake high just thinking about this perfect confection.

 Is this keto cheesecake technically a cake, or is it a distant relative of the pie, or is it’s own category? (more on the classification of cheesecake here).
 Spoiler alert, it’s not a cake nor a pie, it’s arguably a tart, most specifically it's a baked custard.
 That doesn’t have quite the same ring to it though, imagine a world in which Penny worked at the Baked Custard Factory, which is a very Sheldonian thing to say.